- Search The Registry

-*This date in 1962 celebrates Burundi independence from Belgium.
+*This date in 1962 celebrates Burundi's independence from Belgium.

 Burundi is a landlocked country in the Great Rift Valley where the African Great Lakes region and East Africa converge.
-It is bordered by Rwanda to the north, Tanzania to the east and southeast, and the Democratic Republic of the Congo to the west; Lake Tanganyika lies along its southwestern border.
+It borders Rwanda to the north, Tanzania to the east and southeast, and the Democratic Republic of the Congo to the west; Lake Tanganyika lies along its southwestern border.
 The capital cities are Gitega and Bujumbura.

 After the First World War and Germany's defeat, it ceded the territory to Belgium.
-Both Germans and Belgians ruled Burundi and Rwanda as a European colony known as Ruanda-Urundi.
-Burundi and Rwanda had never been under common rule until the time of European colonization.
-Technically, Burundi gained independence in 1962 and initially had a monarchy, but a series of assassinations, coups and a general climate of regional instability culminated in the establishment of a republic and one-party state in 1966.
-Stretches of ethnic cleansing and ultimately two civil wars and genocides during the 1970s and again in the 1990s left the economy undeveloped and the population as one of the world's poorest.
-On March 13, 1992, Tutsi coup leader Pierre Buyoya established a constitution, which provided for a multi-party-political process and reflected multi-party competition.
+Germans and Belgians ruled Burundi and Rwanda as a European colony, Ruanda-Urundi.
+Burundi and Rwanda had never been under common rule until European colonization.
+Technically, Burundi gained independence in 1962 and initially had a monarchy.
+Still, a series of assassinations, coups, and a general climate of regional instability culminated in establishing a republic and a one-party state in 1966.
+Stretches of ethnic cleansing and two civil wars and genocides during the 1970s and again in the 1990s left the economy undeveloped and the population one of the world's poorest.
+On March 13, 1992, Tutsi coup leader Pierre Buyoya established a constitution, providing a multi-party-political process and reflecting multi-party competition.

-One of the smallest countries in Africa, Burundi's land is used mostly for subsistence agricultural and grazing, which has led to deforestation, soil erosion and habitat loss.
-As of 2005 the country was almost completely deforested, with less than 6% of its land covered by trees and over half of that being commercial plantations.
+One of the smallest countries in Africa, Burundi's land is used mostly for subsistence agriculture and grazing, leading to deforestation, soil erosion, and habitat loss.
+As of 2005, the country was almost completely deforested, with less than 6% of its land covered by trees and over half of that being commercial plantations.
 In addition to poverty, Burundians often have to deal with corruption, weak infrastructure, poor access to health and education services, and hunger.
-Burundi is densely populated and many young people emigrate in search of opportunities elsewhere.
-2015 witnessed large-scale political strife as President Pierre Nkurunziza opted to run for a third term in office, a coup attempt failed, and their parliamentary and presidential elections were broadly criticized by members of the international community.
+Burundi is densely populated, and many young people emigrate for opportunities elsewhere.
+2015 witnessed large-scale political strife as President Pierre Nkurunziza opted to run for a third term in office, a coup attempt failed, and members of the international community broadly criticized their parliamentary and presidential elections.